Vegan Biscoff Cake

 How to Make Vegan Biscoff Cake

-I like to grease the tins with oil or vegan butter, flour them then line them with baking paper.
-It just makes it so much easier to get them out of the pan once they’re done baking- they literally fall right out in one piece.
+I like to grease the tins with oil or vegan margarine, flour them then line them with baking paper.
+It just makes it so much easier to get them out of the pan once they’re done baking- they’ll come right out in one piece.

 If you don’t have apple cider vinegar to hand, you can use white vinegar or lemon juice in its place.
-The acidity in them will do the same thing!
+The acid in it will do the same thing!

 *The cinnamon is optional but highly recommended!

-Crush up ~10 Biscoff cookies into crumbs, add them to the cake batter and fold them in.
+Crush up ~10 Biscoff biscuits into crumbs, add them to the cake batter and fold them in.

-Divide the cake batter equally among the 3 prepared tins and spread it out to the edges.
+Divide the eggless cake batter equally among the 3 prepared tins and spread it out evenly, all the way to the edges.

-Bake for 15-18 minutes, until a toothpick through the center of the cake comes out clean.
+Bake for 15-18 minutes, until a toothpick through the centre of the cake comes out clean.

-Leave the cakes in the tins for 10 minutes, then transfer them to a wire rack and allow them to cool completely.
+Leave the cakes in the tins for 10 minutes, then transfer them onto a wire rack and allow them to cool completely.

 Dairy-Free Biscoff Buttercream Frosting